After five days, I left Niagara awe-inspired, and full of admiration for nature and her glorified beauty.

 “Yeah, John D. Rockefeller was supposed to be on that train.
 His bags were onboard, but he missed the train by minutes,” said Debbie.

 “It was the worst train wreck of the 19th century,” George face turned somber.
+“The crash led to the banning of wooden passenger cars and open stoves, and the development of air brakes, like what you have in your truck.”

 The conversation soon turned to sports and politics, and I turned our attention to the setting sun over the lake.